bcgov/data-publication/pages/dps.md

 has_toc: false
 nav_exclude: true

-//this page is currently a duplication of the index.md
+# this page is currently a duplication of the index.md

 ---